10th to 12th September, 2024 at Springfield Country Hotel in Dorset

 Speaker: Marijke Thoonen, Research Institute for Nature and Forest

 Peat restoration, what have you got and what can you learn from it?
+Case study: Wishmoor Valley Mire NFM Pathfinder Project

-13:30 - 15:15 - Session 5
+13:15 - 15:15 - Session 5

 The final session takes a look at the latest thinking and examples of the ecology and management of heathland.

-Speaker: Amphibian & Reptile Conservation (TBC)
+Speaker: Paul Edgar, Amphibian & Reptile Conservation

-Managing without pesticides
+Managing Silver Birch without pesticides at Bucklebury Common

 Speaker: Alex Cruickshank, Sundew Ecology